 HP fans only.
 But the name’s history actually predates the books by thousands of years.
 It’s also the female version of Hermes, the messenger to the gods in Greek mythology.

+linked to Greek mythology, according to Baby Name Wizard.
+He’s the warrior killed by Achilles in The Aeneid — or for those who prefer the movie version, the dude played by Eric Bana in 2004’s Troy.
+It also means “holding fast,” which shows the strength of your little one.
 Hope as a girl's name has been around for hundreds of years, according to Nameberry.
 Along with Faith and Charity, it's one of the three Christian virtues that Puritans started using as baby names in the 17th century.
 Despite its antiquated origins, it seems to be a classic that never totally goes out of style.

 I'll admit I'm biased on this one, since it's a name that's been used for generations in my family.
 Nameberry noted that

 Hardy is German name meaning bold and brave, and it's starting to gain more traction as a boy’s name in the U.S. It’s another unique option that is sure to stand out.
 Hamal is an Arabic boy's name with a sweet meaning: lamb, according to She Knows.
 It's a more unique alternative to the well known Jamal.
 And who knows?
 If you name your baby Hamal, maybe they’ll have the sweet nature of a little lamb as well.

 If "place names" like Brooklyn or Dakota are feeling a little stale to you, Holland might be a breath of fresh air.
 It’s a different take on the trend of naming your baby after an actual place, and it has a lovely ring to it.
 Perhaps a babymoon to the actual place could help you decide?
 Holland also happens to be in the Netherlands, one of the happiest places in the world, so your little one may be imbued with joy.

 You could say Hudson is another take on the trend of naming your baby after a place.
 Still, it’s a bit more traditional, and is often thought of as a name for a boy, although it’s definitely become more popular for girls as well.
 The Bump refers to this option as

 has a super girly feel to it.
 According to She Knows, it's a French variation of Louise, and is derived from the Old German name Helewidis, which means “hale and wide.”
 Louise means “famous warrior,” so Heloise basically means super strong and independent.

 Hero is meant for little boys, but it's actually linked to a female in Greek mythology, according to Oh Baby Names.
 It could be the perfect name for your little super babe.
 The Greek origin of the name means “demi-God,” so this is a perfect name for a baby who is going to take on the world with lots of bravery.

 Helene.
 It's a French variation meaning "bright, shining one," according to Nameberry.
 It feels a little more feminine and also a bit more fresh and unique than Helen.
 It definitely has more of a modern vibe to it in a beautiful way.